lineality/source_it_module/README.md

 - Compile-time size - All files embedded at compilation
 - Manual listing - No automatic file discovery
 - No compression - Files stored as-is (rely on binary compression if needed)
+- sha256 checksums created for varification on some POSIX operating systems

-In 20 years, GitHub might be gone, but good STEM code can outlive unmaintainable systems.
+Many public code repositories may not last for decades or centuries, but good STEM code can outlive unmaintainable systems.